NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

     setwd(wd)

-We'll just link a single PICOL leaf-clip sample with the corresponding reflectance spectra of the pixel corresponding to where this sample was located.
+We will download the corresponding reflectance spectra of the pixel corresponding to where a single PICOL sample was located.
+Let's extract that sample from the `spectral_traits` table so we can easily pull out the geographic information.

     FSP_RMNP_PICOL <- spectra_traits[spectra_traits$spectralSampleID == "FSP_RMNP_20200720_1304",]